 Everett Transitional Care Services is a nursing home located in Everett, Washington.
 The city has a population of 168,159 people.
-This is a subpar nursing home, with an overall grade of D. If you are not satisfied with this facility's mediocre overall grade, you will be pleased to know there are five other nursing homes in Everett.
+This is a subpar nursing home, with an overall grade of D. If you are not satisfied with this facility's low overall grade, you may find you have slim pickings in Everett.
+The city has just two other nursing homes.
 More information on this nursing home's category grades is available below.
 Its best category was inspections, which is addressed in the next section.

 Everett Transitional Care Services